 While the HVNL defines who the record keeper is for a driver, employers, accreditation holders and drivers may appoint third parties, including technology providers, to undertake record keeping functions.
 This means that both the record keeper and third-party are legally responsible for the compliant execution of the record keeping function.

 In-vehicle technology will empower drivers to manage their own compliance efforts.
-To find out more about EWDs, download the free eBook today.
+To find out more about EWDs and compliance management, download the free eBook today.